top of page

 3. Set realistic expectations

 When planning a get-together, there are many things that may not be in our control.
 Accepting and anticipating what these are beforehand can help us mentally prepare for them.
-Planning for how our “best self” might respond, may save us from overreacting in the moment.
+Planning how we can stay calm if things don’t go as expected can help us handle any surprises on the day with a bit more ease.

 Some things are simply out of our control, how we respond is where our power is.
 Some of the things that are out of our control, can be anticipated.
 Planning for how we could best respond, is a helpful practice run..